Hosamane/Conve-app/README.md

-# TalkNest Chat Application
+# Convo Chat Application

-TalkNest is a full-stack chat application built with a React frontend and an Express.js backend.
+Convo is a full-stack chat application built with a React frontend and an Express.js backend.
 It offers real-time messaging, user authentication, profile management, and a responsive design tailored for seamless user experience.

 ## Features